Confederate symbols of Civil War divide U.S. 150 years on

 In Kentucky, calls were also growing to remove a Davis statue. ”The Jefferson Davis statue belongs in a museum, where history is taught, rather than in the State Capitol, where laws are made,” said Kentucky state Attorney General Jack Conway.

-There were also signs of pushback against moving too fast to remove the red flag that is crisscrossed by a blue “X” studded with 13 small stars, along with other Confederate symbols.
+There were also signs of pushback against moving too fast to remove flags and other Confederate symbols.

-In southern Washington state, a private group flew a Confederate flag in a park devoted to honoring Davis, veterans and the Confederacy heritage in defiance of calls by a local black leader to take down a symbol of “divisiveness and hatred”.
+In southern Washington state, a private group was flying a Confederate flag in a park devoted to honoring Confederate leader Jefferson Davis, veterans and the heritage of the confederacy, in defiance of calls by a local black leader to take down a symbol of “divisiveness and hatred”.

 “We are strictly a veteran heritage organization, whose mission is to honor and defend the Confederate soldiers good name, defend our heritage and present the true history of the South to future generations,” Erik Ernst of the Sons of Confederate Veterans Pacific Northwest Division wrote on Facebook.
 “We fly the national flags of the Confederacy out of respect for President Davis and our Confederate ancestors.”